 Assessment – Formative assessment takes place on a day-to-day basis throughout maths lessons.
 Using the information gained from their observations, teachers address misconceptions in real time and guide children in the next step of their learning.
 For Years 1-6 summative assessment takes place at the end of each block of work, in the form of White Rose Maths end of block assessments, in order to check progress and understanding of content.
 Further summative assessment takes place towards the end of Terms 2, 4 and 6.
 At the end of Term 6, Years 2 and 6 complete end of Key Stage SATs papers, whilst children in other year groups undertake another published paper check.

-In the Reception class children’s mathematical learning is assessed against the Early Years Foundation Stage (EYFS) Framework using the Development Matters document.
-The children’s maths learning is posted onto the online learning journal, Tapestry.
-The journal enables the teacher to link an age band in the Development Matters document to each math’s observation.
+In the Reception class children’s mathematical learning is assessed against the Early Years Foundation Stage (EYFS) Framework.
+The children’s maths learning is posted in their learning journals.
 Using this the teacher tracks and identifies gaps or areas for development in the child’s learning.
 The information that is collected is added to a record of the child’s achievement, which is related to the EYFS Framework.
-At the end of the Reception year, the summative data on Tapestry is used to inform the teacher’s judgement of a child’s attainment against the Early Learning Goal for mathematics in the EYFS Framework.
+At the end of the Reception year, the summative data is used to inform the teacher’s judgement of a child’s attainment against the Early Learning Goal for mathematics in the EYFS Framework.

 The aim of our mathematics curriculum is that children understand the relevance of what they are learning in relation to the real world.
 We foster an environment where maths is fun and accessible to all.
 Children recognise that it is OK to take risks and to be ‘wrong’, because the journey to finding an answer is most important.